MatveyMor/General-Physics-Labs/README.md

 # General-Physics-Labs
-Laboratory work on electricity and magnetism for 3 semester
+Laboratory works on electricity and magnetism for 3 semester